We are very pleased to announce that we will be running Secret Gardens again in 2022

 Winster is a picturesque and historic Derbyshire village, 5 miles from Matlock and Bakewell.
 (See Map)

 On one weekend each year, a large number of residents open their gardens to their neighbours and to visitors from further afield.
-We are expecting to open at least 25 gardens each day.
+In 2023, we had 24 gardens open each day.

-There is a Gnome Hunt for children, and scarecrows to find in a number of gardens.
-We offer a wide range of refreshments - in our award-winning (and fully accessible) village hall and in several gardens - from cream teas to home-made desserts.
+We offer a wide range of refreshments in several gardens - from cream teas to home-made desserts.
 Soft and alcoholic drinks will be available in a number of locations.

 There will be plants from Winster-based Peak Cottage Plants, and quality local crafts for sale, and there will be live Jazz in one of the gardens each day.

-We are expecting that Winster Morris Dancers will perform at 5pm on Saturday.
-There will be a 45-minute concert by the Wyns Tor Singers at 4.30pm on Sunday.
+We are expecting that Winster Morris Dancers will perform at 5pm one one afternoon and there will be a 45-minute concert by the Wyns Tor Singers at 4.30pm on the other afternoon.

 The event is run in aid of the Burton Institute, Winster's award-winning village hall, and other Winster organisations.